Contactless Bank cards

 For missing entry, the ride will be charged from the first bus stop of bus route to the point of exit.
 For missing exit, the ride will be charged from the point of entry to the end of bus route.

-For Mastercard cardholders, a pre-authorisation fee will be initiated after a posting of payment is made to the card used at the point of boarding.
-The pre-authorised amount is reflected on the card account bank statement as the earmarked amount on your card and will be released based on the respective Issuing Bank policies.
+For American Express and Mastercard cardholders, a pre-authorisation fee will be initiated after a posting of payment is made to the card used at the point of boarding.
+The pre-authorised amount is reflected in the card account bank statement as the earmarked amount on your card and will be released based on the respective Issuing Bank policies.

-The administrative fee is charged to defray the additional cost for processing foreign bank cards.
+The Foreign Bank Card Admin Fee is charged to defray the additional cost for processing foreign bank cards.
 Alternatively, tourists can purchase stored-value travel cards (e.g. SimplyGo EZ-Link cards) at $10 ($5 card cost, $5 travel value) to travel on Singapore’s public transport system.
-These travel cards can be topped up using cash, credit or debit cards at ticketing machines located in train stations, via the SimplyGo app, or by cash at convenience stores^.
+These travel cards can be topped up using cash, credit or debit cards at ticketing service kiosks located in train stations, or by cash at convenience stores^.

 Tourists can also buy tourist-specific products, such as the Singapore Tourist Pass, which do not require top-ups as they allow unlimited travel on public transport during the validity period.